snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-javascript-tracker-2.1.0-released.md

 Note that this version introduces breaking changes to the `trackPageView`, `enableLinkClickTracking`, and `trackLinkClick` methods, all of which now have an additional penultimate parameter.

+The deprecated legacy method `trackImpression` has been removed entirely; use `trackAdImpression` instead.

 <h2><a name="other">12.
 Getting help </a></h2>

 Get the full documentation for version 2.1.0 [here][docs].